-Grits and oatmeal are two popular breakfast foods.
-Both have their own nutritional values causing many people to ask if one is better than the other.
-Let’s answer, which is better, grits or oatmeal?
+Since I specialize in nutrition, during my Heath Coaching sessions many people ask about oatmeal.
+Itself and grits have their own nutritional values causing many people to ask if one is better than the other.
+Let’s answer, grits vs oatmeal, which is better?

 This article will include a side-by-side comparison of the nutrients contained in both.
 In addition, I’ll examine their tastes, textures, glycemic index, satiety index, prices, storage methods and health benefits.